Edgaras Jankauskas: Portugal

-After another year and a half in San Sebastián, Jankauskas was loaned to S.L.
-Benfica for the 2001–02 season, and the following year was signed by FC Porto, under manager José Mourinho.
-Although not always a regular starter, he made an important contribution to a side which conquered all in Portugal, winning the Primeira Liga and Taça de Portugal double in 2002–03 and the national championship in the following campaign.
+Jankauskas made his debut on 25 August as the season began at home to Belenenses, coming on at half time and scoring in the seventh minute of added time for a 2–2 draw.
+Under manager José Mourinho, though not always a regular starter, he made an important contribution to a side which conquered all in Portugal, winning the Primeira Liga and Taça de Portugal double in 2002–03 and the national championship in the following campaign.

-Jankauskas also helped Porto to achieve European success and, while he missed selection for the 2003 UEFA Cup final-winning squad, he was a substitute when the Dragons won the UEFA Champions League against AS Monaco FC in the following year.
+Jankauskas also helped Porto to achieve European success and, while he missed selection for the 2003 UEFA Cup final-winning squad, he was a substitute when the Dragons won the UEFA Champions League against Monaco in the following year.